mapeditor/tiled-to-godot-export/README.md

 \* The Godot tileset editor supports only Rectangle and Polygon.
 That's Tiled are supported and are converted to polygons in Godot.

+## Supported entity types

+Creating entities with these types will result in specific nodes to be created :

+- type `Area`

+  Creates an `Area2D` node in the scene, containing a `CollisionShape2D` with the rectangle set in the tiled map.

+  You can add `collision_layer` and `collision_mask` integer custom properties to set these properties for Godot.

+- type `Node2D`

+  Creates an empty `Node2D` at the specified position.
+Can be useful for defining spawn points for example.

+If present, the `group` custom string property will add the generated entity to the specified Godot scene group.

 ## Long term plans

 I'm making a 2D platformer and I'm gonna focus on these needs for now.
 Generally, I would like to support everything Tiled offers because it's a very good level editor.